-Over the past year, ELIG Gürkaynak has been involved in over 85 merger clearances by the Turkish Competition Authority, more than 35 defence projects in investigations, and over 15 antitrust appeals before the administrative courts.
+ELIG Gürkaynak has been involved in over 85 merger clearances by the Turkish Competition Authority, more than 35 defence projects in investigations, and over 15 antitrust appeals before the administrative courts.
 ELIG Gürkaynak also provided more than 75 antitrust education seminars to employees of its clients.

-ELIG Gürkaynak has an in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations and all forms of restrictive horizontal and vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.
+ELIG Gürkaynak has an in-depth knowledge of representing defendants and complainants in complex antitrust investigations concerning all forms of abuse of dominant position allegations, and all forms of restrictive horizontal and vertical arrangements, including price-fixing, retail price maintenance, refusal to supply, territorial restrictions and concerted practice allegations.

-In addition to significant antitrust litigation expertise, the firm has considerable expertise in administrative law and is well equipped to represent clients before the High State Court, both on the merits of a case and for injunctive relief.
-ELIG Gürkaynak also advises clients on a day-to-day basis in a wide range of business transactions that almost always contain antitrust law issues, including distributorship, licensing, franchising and toll manufacturing issues.
+In addition to significant antitrust litigation expertise, the firm has considerable expertise in administrative law, and is well equipped to represent clients before the High State Court, both on the merits of a case and for injunctive relief.
+ELIG Gürkaynak also advises clients on a day-to-day basis on a wide range of business transactions that almost always involve antitrust law issues, including distributorship, licensing, franchising and toll manufacturing issues.

-Çitlenbik Sokak No: 12 Yıldız Mahallesi Besiktas 34349 Istanbul Turkey Tel: +90 212 327 17 24 Fax: +90 212 327 17 25 www.elig.com Gönenç Gürkaynak gonenc.gurkaynak@elig.com
+Çitlenbik Sokak No:12 Yıldız Mahallesi Beşiktaş, 34349 Istanbul Türkiye www.gurkaynak.av.tr

+Tel: +90 212 327 17 24 Fax: +90 212 327 17 25

+Gönenç Gürkaynak gonenc.gurkaynak@elig.com